 With this option, only supported NSSAI lists are broadcast.
-With this option, the UE behavior receiving supported NSSAI lists is not clear.
+With this option, the UE behavior receiving supported NSSAI lists is not specified explicitly.
 It is not preferable to make all the related UE behavior up to implemation.
-We believe that NW is able to provide slice information per cell or frequency for UE instead of per base station.
-But with this option, NW does not indicate TAC of the neigboring cells to the UE, so the UE may select the cell which initiates additional registration process and may give some negative impacts to in network.
+We believe that NW is able to provide slice information per cell or frequency for UE instead of per NW.
+But with this option, NW does not indicate TAC of the neigboring cells to the UE as with option3 or option4, so the UE may select the cell which initiates additional registration process and may give some negative impacts to network.